wso2/docs-open-banking/en/docs/develop/custom-request-router.md

 ## Handling non-regulatory APIs

-If you are publishing a non-regulatory API that does not require any open banking policy validations, the API needs to be identified and the Request Router.
+If you are publishing a non-regulatory API that does not require any open banking policy validations, the API needs to be identified by the Request Router.
 Also, for non-regulatory API requests, it is not required to include any regulatory policies.

 ### Identifying non-regulatory APIs

 It is important to identify the non-regulatory API at the Request Router.

- - If you have a few non-regulatory APIs, the easiest way to achieve this is by checking the names of the APIs.
+ - If you have few non-regulatory APIs, the easiest way to achieve this is by checking API properties, such as the name of the API.
  - Otherwise, you can define a custom Swagger property and identify APIs using that.
-This approach is approach available in the following class:
+This approach is available in the following class:

     ``` java